 Health care delivery innovation

 Health care is evolving and there is an increasing focus on ensuring high quality care delivered with the greatest value.
-Children’s Hospitals and Clinics of Minnesota has been a long-time partner in efforts to reform care delivery models.
+Children’s Minnesota has been a long-time partner in efforts to reform care delivery models.

 Please contact a member of our team if you’d like to learn more about our work.